 I’ve been to the Split Mountain area before, when Joe and I went to see the wind caves and the fossil reefs better known as Elephant Knees.
 That was early 2013, and the desert trail in Fish Creek Wash from Split Mountain Road to Elephant Knees was really bad then (for a 2WD vehicle with high clearance, anyway), especially at the beginning – a flash flood had moved a whole lot of boulders around in Summer 2012, and it was pretty hard to make out any road at all in some areas back then.

 But when I read online a couple of weeks ago that parts of the road in Fish Creek Wash had been improved a little bit, I decided to just give it a shot.
-As usual, my first trip was more about scouting than anything else, and since I didn’t know if I would be able to get there at all with my car, I didn’t start too early, and also took my time to stop on the way whenever I saw something that looked interesting enough to approach it with the camera (and there’s plenty!).
-And somewhere there, my camera battery ran low and I swapped it for the other one in my camera bag without further checking. :P
+As usual, my first trip was more about scouting than anything else, and since I didn’t know if I would be able to get there at all with my car, I didn’t start too early, and also took my time to stop on the way whenever I saw something that looked interesting enough to approach it with the camera – and there’s plenty of curious details:

 It was about 2 in the afternoon by then, and walking on the soft gravel in the canyon was slow.
 After walking for about 15 or 20 minutes, I saw a very narrow little side canyon that looked interesting and climbed in, but it ended with a big boulder blocking the way after only a couple of yards.
 I still wanted to make a photo, but when I turned the camera on, the battery warning in the viewfinder showed!
 What the… ?!
 Turns out I had an empty battery in my camera bag that I had forgotten to charge, and swapped one empty battery for the other – great! :-P